One of the main signs of cerebral palsy in an infant is when brain damage occurs in the child’s brain during pregnancy or shortly after.

-Usually, around 4 months old, babies are able to roll over unassisted.
+Usually, around four months old, babies can roll over unassisted.

 3. Hand control issues.

-You may also notice a baby reach out with one hand while their other hand remains in a closed fist.
+You may also notice a baby reach out with one hand while the other remains in a closed fist.

-Usually, around 4 months old, babies are able to clasp their hands together or bring their hands up to their mouth.
+Usually, around four months old, babies can clasp their hands together or bring their hands up to their mouths.

 4. Feel floppy, heavy, or limp.

-When held, they feel ‘floppy, heavy, or limp’ due to poor muscle tone in the limbs like the arms and legs.
+When held, they feel ‘floppy, heavy, or limp’ due to poor muscle tone or floppy muscles in the limbs, like the arms and legs.

 5. Tense legs.